DPCN-US/www/content/about/code-of-conduct.md

 * No racism, sexism, or discrimination based on any [federally protected classes](https://en.wikipedia.org/wiki/Protected_group).
 * No illegal activity.
 * Abide by all relevant FCC regulations.
-* Do not share codeplug with non-DPCN users.
+* Do not share your radio codeplug with non-DPCN users.

+Remember, private calls and text messages are not only allowed but encouraged.

-Failure to adhere to this guide may result in banishment from the system and/or termination of membership.
+Failure to adhere to this guide may result in removal from the system and/or termination of membership.